 We have initiated a Phase 2 proof of concept, open label clinical trial in patients with POMC deficiency obesity.
-With our first patient in this trial, we believe that we have provided proof of concept for the compelling efficacy of setmelanotide in this disorder.
+With two patients in this trial, we believe that we have provided proof of concept for the compelling efficacy of setmelanotide in this disorder.

 The first setmelanotide-treated patient was a 20-year old woman, who at three months of age experienced the onset of obesity and severe hyperphagia.
 In spite of enormous efforts, the patient was never able to stabilize her body weight, except for brief periods, and she has remained severely hyperphagic.
 Ahead of our trial, the patient's self-reported trial hunger score was eight or nine out of ten points, representing extreme hunger.
-She was entered into the trial at adulthood because of her severe obesity, with a baseline weight of 155 kg and a BMI of 49.8 kg/m2, and her significant risk of comorbidities and a reduced life expectancy.
+She was entered into the trial at adulthood because of her severe obesity, with a baseline weight of 155 kg, or 341.7 lbs., and a BMI of 49.8 kg/m2, and her significant risk of comorbidities and a reduced life expectancy.

 The trial, a 13-week, open label, ascending dose Phase 2 trial, was approved by the German Federal Institute for Drugs and Medical Devices, with open-label one year extensions, and will include approximately four to six patients with genetically confirmed POMC deficiency obesity.
-After efficacy-gated dose escalation, aiming for weekly weight loss of approximately two kg per week, the primary endpoint is weight loss, with other key endpoints including hunger score, body composition, insulin and glucose parameters, metabolic and cardiovascular risk factors, energy expenditure and general safety and tolerability.
+After efficacy-gated dose escalation, aiming for weekly weight loss of approximately two kg, or 4.4 lbs., per week, the primary endpoint is weight loss, with other key endpoints including hunger score, body composition, insulin and glucose parameters, metabolic and cardiovascular risk factors, energy expenditure and general safety and tolerability.
 A similar companion protocol, without long-term extensions, will also be initiated in the United States under the United States investigational new drug application, or IND.

-After 13 weeks of therapy, with approximately the first four weeks at sub-therapeutic doses, our initial patient demonstrated weight loss of 25.8 kg or 16.7% of her initial body weight, with approximately two to three kilograms per week of weight loss demonstrated at the highest 1.5 mg/day dose.
+After 13 weeks of therapy, with approximately the first four weeks at sub-therapeutic doses, our initial patient demonstrated weight loss of 25.8 kg, or 56.9 lbs., representing 16.7% of her initial body weight, with approximately two to three kilograms per week of weight loss demonstrated at the highest 1.5 mg/day dose.

 Hunger scores measured on a scale of 0, representing no hunger, to 10, or extreme hunger, mirrored the rate of weight loss, moving from scores of eight to nine prior to our trial, or close to extreme hunger, to zero to one, representing close to no hunger, as the patient was treated with increasing doses of setmelanotide.
-After termination of the 13-week main trial, the patient underwent a three-week withdrawal period off drug and regained 4.8 kg, with a return to moderate to severe hunger.
-Following approval to restart setmelanotide treatment, there was an immediate reduction of hunger and subsequently a continuation of body weight loss, taking total weight loss in the trial to 35.9 kg, or 23.2% of her initial body weight.
+After termination of the 13-week main trial, the patient underwent a three-week withdrawal period off drug and regained 4.8 kg, or 10.6 lbs., with a return to moderate to severe hunger.
+Following approval to restart setmelanotide treatment, there was an immediate reduction of hunger and subsequently a continuation of body weight loss, taking total weight loss in the trial to 51.0 kg, or 112.4 lbs., representing 32.9% of her initial body weight.
 There was no apparent difference in the rate of weight loss during the extension phase versus the main trial.